MWillettM/Faul-Goodsen-Powell-Algorithm/README.md

 The DEMO version lets you vary the distribution that the test data is drawn from:

--The unit d-ball
+- The unit d-ball

--The unit d-cube
+- The unit d-cube

--The unit d-Normal
+- The unit d-Normal

--The integer grid in d-dimensions.
+- The integer grid in d-dimensions.